 This Colorado ski resort is at least a 4-hour drive from Denver International Airport.
 It has more than 165 trails for both beginners and intermediate skiers and has 3000 acres of skiable area.

-Among all the Colorado ski resorts, Steamboat is one of the few which offers night skiing.
+Among all the resorts, Steamboat is one of the few that offers night skiing.
 They give access to five trails and a high-speed chair lift that takes you to the top of Christe Peak.
 Don’t forget to add extra layers of warm clothes when going night skiing to keep yourself warm and dry.